-- An independent study or tutorial with studio faculty.
+- An independent study or tutorial with a studio faculty member.
 The faculty and student meet each week in the student's studio for critiques of his or her work.
-Participation in group critiques, visiting artist's lectures, individual critiques and field trips are considered part of the tutorial curriculum.
+Participation in group critiques, visiting artists’ lectures, individual critiques, and field trips are considered part of the tutorial curriculum.

-- Choose between Intermediate Printmaking, Advanced Drawing or Advanced Sculpture, the sequence of which can be taken as deemed appropriate to students' needs and interests.
-These three post-baccalaureate courses are designed to continue to cultivate students' independent studio work and work to help build students' portfolios.
+- Choose between (a) Intermediate Printmaking (b) Advanced Drawing or (c) Advanced Sculpture.
+The sequence can be taken as deemed appropriate to students' needs and interests.
+These three post-baccalaureate courses are designed to continue to cultivate students' independent studio work and to help build students' portfolios.

 - Students can choose an additional course from the undergraduate fine art studio curriculum.
 Examples of courses to choose from are: